Portevent/Brume-Website/content/doc/UI/HandSpell.md

 ---
 title: HandSpell
-slug: HandSpell
+path: /UI
 alias:
 - Hand Spell
 tag:
 - class
 ---
-A HandSpell is a MonoBehaviour object that link a spell in the player's DeckManager to UI Button\
-It manage the icon and cooldown displayed
+A HandSpell is a MonoBehaviour object that link a spell in the player's DeckManager to UI Button It manage the icon and cooldown displayed
 Currently the cooldown system is based on local cooldown value saved within HandSpell.
-Probably need to rework this\
-(this can cause glitch and abuse, and anyway not a good pattern
+Probably need to rework this (this can cause glitch and abuse, and anyway not a good pattern

 ---